LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Utilizes a client library such as Amazon S3 Encryption Client
   * Encrypted prior to sending to S3 and must be decrypted by clients when retrieving from S3 conducted over HTTP/S
   * Utilizes a fully managed external customer key external to AWS
-  * S3 objects useing SSE-C not able to be replicated between buckets
+  * S3 objects using SSE-C unable to be replicated between buckets

 ###### Encryption in transit (SSL/TLS) vs none
   * HTTP Endpoint - non-encrypted